roeldev/youless-observer/README.md

 - export metrics via OTLP
 - scrape metrics via Prometheus
-- send metrics via MQTT
+- send metrics via MQTT (work in progress)
-- stream metrics via gRPC
+- stream metrics via gRPC (work in progress)

 > Need to store the metrics data for a longer period of time?
 Have a look
 > at [youless-logger](https://github.com/roeldev/youless-logger).

 ## Installation

-### Docker

-### Helm
+The recommended way to run `youless-observer` is by using the available [Docker image](https://hub.docker.com/repository/docker/roeldev/youless-observer).

-A [Helm chart](charts/youless-observer/README.md) is available to deploy the service inside a Kubernetes cluster.
+A [Helm chart](charts/youless-observer/README.md) is also available to easily deploy the service inside a Kubernetes cluster.

 ## Documentation